 Dedicated Legal Representation

-As an ever-evolving area of practice, civil rights tends be incredibly complex, which is why you need an experienced Baltimore civil rights attorney to serve as a legal advocate on your behalf.
+As an ever-evolving area of practice, civil rights tends to be incredibly complex, which is why you need an experienced Baltimore civil rights attorney to serve as a legal advocate on your behalf.
 If your civil rights have been violated, the experienced legal team at Brown & Barron, LLC has the skill and knowledge to advise individuals, businesses, and organizations on issues related to civil rights law and defend those whose civil rights have been violated.
 We have over 50 years of combined experience representing clients in Baltimore and the surrounding communities throughout Maryland.

 If you have been discriminated against, we encourage you to contact our law firm.
 One of our civil rights attorneys will evaluate your case and guide you toward the best course of action for your situation.